- Our Programs

 Recent studies conducted in Connecticut and New York have confirmed the presence of hazardous materials on existing fields.
 Chemical toxins identified included the metals arsenic, cadmium, chromium, cobalt, lead and zinc, the chemicals acetone, ethylbenzene, tetrachloroethene, toluene and xylene, and phthalates.
 High temperatures recorded at field level can significantly increase the volatility of some of these chemicals.

 While advocates claim the fields are safe, the potential health effects of exposure to these chemicals − endocrine disruption, neurological impairment and cancer − can take years to manifest themselves.
 Without long-term field testing, no one is in a position to say the exposure is harmless, particularly for children.
-Please see our fact sheet on synthetic turf fields for additional health impacts.
+Click here to view our flyer on synthetic turf.

 And there are other problems: Cleaning synthetic turf can require harsh chemicals, and body fluid spills are particularly difficult to handle.
 Additional concerns about the eventual disposal of artificial fields, potential legal liability and the loss of environmentally beneficial natural turf (natural turf sequesters carbon dioxide and reduces global warming) has convinced many decision makers to reconsider plans for synthetic turf fields.